kiran-harbak/zymmr/docs/administration/setup-workflow-schemes.md

 ### Creating a New Workflow Scheme
 1. From the workflow scheme page, click the **Add Workflow Scheme** button.
-2. You will be immediately redirected to the **Add New Workflow Scheme** details page to begin configuration.
+2. You will be immediately redirected to the new **Workflow Scheme details page** to begin configuration.
 3. Add appropriate details
 4. Create associations between workflows and work item types.
 5. Click save